Connect, share, learn

 Hubs strengthen our society by providing all groups with a sense of belonging, participation and legitimacy, and delivering outcomes for children, families, schools and the wider community.

-Settlement Services International is the designated Support Agency for Community Hubs in NSW, where Hubs are located across three local government areas.
+Settlement Services International is the designated Support Agency for Community Hubs in Sydney, where Hubs are located across five local government areas.

-- In Bankstown the Hubs are at Banksia Road Public School in Greenacre, Bankstown Public School, Bass Hill Public School, Chester Hill Public School, Georges Hall Public School, St Brendan’s Catholic Primary School in Bankstown and Yagoona Public School.
+- In Bankstown the Hubs are at Banksia Road Public School in Greenacre, Bankstown Public School, Bass Hill Public School, Chester Hill Public School, Georges Hall Public School, Sacred Heart in Villawood, St Brendan’s Primary School in Bankstown, Villawood East Public School and Yagoona Public School.

 - In Blacktown there are Hubs at Bert Oldfield Public School in Seven Hills, Colyton Public School at Mt Druitt and All Saints of Africa in Blacktown.

 Located within easy reach of their communities, the Hubs use a place-based community engagement approach to address the needs of families and children at a local level.
 They provide a safe, welcoming, family friendly place, where people can meet, learn, and build trusting, supportive relationships.